athenian-programming/java-lambdas/README.md

 # Lambdas

-This repo contains code snippets usefule for understanding how Java lambdas work.
+This repo contains code snippets useful for understanding how Java lambdas work.